dominiksalvet/ux430ua-jack-volume/README.md

 ---

-If it is required to **uninstall** the current stable release of this program **automatically**, open a terminal emulator and use the following commands:
+If it is required to **uninstall** the latest stable release of this program **automatically**, open a terminal emulator and use the following commands:

 ```sh
 cd ~/Downloads/ &&